proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/multisig-account.md

 Multisig accounts can be used to represent the ownership of assets.

-A company could create a one-of-one multisig account for each of its products, adding themselves as the co-signatories.
-When the company sells the product to Alice, she becomes the owner and the company will be removed as a co-signer.
+A company could create a one-of-one multisig account for each of its products, adding themselves as the cosignatories.
+When the company sells the product to Alice, she becomes the owner and the company will be removed as a cosigner.

 ![Multisig asset ownership](/img/multisig-asset-ownership.png "Multisig asset ownership")